uikit/uikit-site/docs/pages/dropdown.md

 ## Usage

+Basically, a dropdown is a specific case of the [drop](drop.md) that provides its own styling.
 Any content, like a button, can toggle a dropdown.
 Just add the `uk-dropdown` attribute to a block element following the toggle.

 ```html
 <button></button>
 <div uk-dropdown></div>
 ```

 A dropdown can be enabled by either hovering or clicking the the toggle.
 Just add the `mode: click` option to the attribute.
+If you want to group the toggle and the dropdown, you can just add the `.uk-inline` class to a container element around both.

 ```html
 <div class="uk-inline">